Know Your ABGs - Arterial Blood Gases Explained

 While arterial samples are the best for diagnostic reasons, they do provide some challenges for nurses and providers.
 The main issue is if the patient does not have a functioning arterial line, a frontline clinician has to draw the arterial sample.
 Some hospitals allow specially trained nurses or phlebotomists to perform this skill but only after an intense training program.
 If a provider is not available to perform the arterial stick, treatment could be delayed.

-There are five key components to an ABG.
+There are six key components to an ABG.
 They include:

 - Partial pressure of oxygen (PaO2)